Frank Woolley: Later life and family

-Woolley had married Sybil Fordham, the daughter of an Ashford veterinary surgeon, in 1914.
-The couple had three children, a son and two daughters.
-Before his retirement Woolley had bought a bungalow at Hildenborough on a site large enough for him to establish a cricket school.
-He coached cricket at The King's School, Canterbury, but after the break out of World War II the school was evacuated to Cornwall and Woolley moved to Cliftonville where he joined the Local Defence Volunteers.
-His only son, Richard, died whilst serving as a merchant seaman on SS Beaverford as part of Convoy HX 84 in November 1940, and the house in Cliftonville was destroyed in a bombing raid in 1941.
+Woolley married Sybil Fordham, the daughter of a veterinary surgeon from Ashford, in 1914.
+The couple had three children: one son and two daughters.
+Prior to his retirement from professional cricket, Woolley purchased a bungalow in Hildenborough, on land sufficiently large to allow him to establish a cricket school.
+He coached cricket at The King's School, Canterbury, but following the outbreak of the Second World War the school was evacuated to Cornwall.
+Woolley subsequently moved to Cliftonville, where he joined the Local Defence Volunteers.

+Woolley's only son, Richard, was killed while serving as a merchant seaman on board SS Beaverford during Convoy HX 84 in November 1940.
+The family home in Cliftonville was later destroyed during a bombing raid in 1941.

-During the war Woolley played in a number of exhibition matches designed to entertain the public and help boost morale.
-After the war, he moved to Tunbridge Wells, continuing to coach at The King's School for ten years as well as spending a summer coaching cricket at a Butlin's holiday camp during the early 1950s.
-He played twice for Old England sides, was elected a life member of both Kent and MCC, and served on the Kent General Committee between 1950 and 1961.
-Sybil died in 1962, and Woolley moved to live with one of his daughters at Longwick in Buckinghamshire.
+During the war, Woolley took part in a number of exhibition matches intended to entertain the public and raise morale.
+After the war, he moved to Tunbridge Wells, where he continued to coach at The King's School for a further ten years.
+In the early 1950s, he also spent a summer coaching cricket at Butlin's holiday camp.
+Woolley played twice for Old England teams, was elected a life member of both Kent County Cricket Club and Marylebone Cricket Club (MCC), and served on Kent's General Committee between 1950 and 1961.

-He remained active, regularly visiting the St Lawrence Ground during Canterbury Cricket Week, and in January 1971 he flew to Australia to watch the last two Tests of the 1970–71 Ashes series.
-Later in the year he married an American widow, Martha Wilson Morse and set up home in the Canadian Province of Nova Scotia.
-He died in 1978 at their home at Chester, Nova Scotia aged 91.
-A memorial service was held at Canterbury Cathedral and Woolley's ashes were scattered at the St Lawrence Ground.
+Following Sybil Woolley's death in 1962, Woolley moved to Longwick, Buckinghamshire to live with one of his daughters.
+He remained active in later like, regularly attending matches at the St Lawrence Ground during Canterbury Cricket Week, and in January 1971 travelled to Australia to watch the final two Tests matches of the 1970–71 Ashes series.

+Later in 1971, Woolley married Martha Wilson Morse, an American widow, and the couple settled in the Canadian province of Nova Scotia.
+Woolley died in 1978 at their home in Chester, Nova Scotia aged 91.
+A memorial service was held at Canterbury Cathedral, and his ashes were scattered at the St Lawrence Ground.

+Woolley was posthumously inducted into the Federation of International Cricketers' Associations Hall of Fame in 2000, and was an inaugural member of the ICC Cricket Hall of Fame when it was established in 2009.